SnehalTikare/publication-data-analysis-using-hadoop-mapreduce/README.md

 - The ouptut folder contains of 5 folder each representing output from 5 tasks.Rename the files named part-r-00000 to output.csv to see the output in CSV

 ### Task Description
-- Top ten published authors at each venue -
+- Task 1 - Top ten published authors at each venue -
 The program outputs the top ten authors who have published the most at each venue.
 The output is generated at /output//Task1-AuthorVenue.
 The sample output looks like below.
 The first column shows the Venue and Second column shows Author and the number of publications they have published under each venue.

 ```
 AAAI Fall Symposium: Artificial Intelligence for Prognostics	Kai Goebel 5
 AAAI Fall Symposium: Artificial Intelligence for Prognostics	Michael G. Pecht 4